Pure Gershwin

-Pure Gershwin is a 1987 album by American vocalist Michael Feinstein of songs composed by George Gershwin.
-This was Feinstein's debut studio recording.
+Pure Gershwin is an album by American vocalist Michael Feinstein of songs composed by George Gershwin.
+This was Feinstein's debut studio recording, originally released on the Parnassus label in 1985.

 It was Feinstein's first album of Gershwin's music, his two other all-Gershwin albums are Nice Work If You Can Get It: Songs by the Gershwins (1996) and Michael & George: Feinstein Sings Gershwin (1998).

 Reception

 The Allmusic review by William Ruhlmann awarded the album four ½ stars and said Feinstein's reading of Gershwin was "near perfect", and his piano playing excellent.